wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > [![Document automation consists of automatically storing documents and sending them for processing in Power Automate, processing documents in AI Builder, and reviewing processed documents in Power Apps.](../media/1-document-automation.png)](../media/1-document-automation.png#lightbox)

 The document automation tool is a solution that you install in one of your Environments (learn more about environments in [Environments Overview](https://docs.microsoft.com/power-platform/admin/environments-overview)).
 This solution includes several Power Automate flows, a Power App, and several Dataverse data tables.
-It's called the "document automation base kit."
+It's called the "Document automation base kit."

 ## What document automation includes

 The received documents go through the following steps:

-### Document Automation Email Importer
+### Document Automation Email Importer flow

-This component imports documents to process.
+This imports documents to process.

-This solution is configured to work with documents sent via email.
+The Document Automation Email Importer is configured to work with documents sent via email.
 If you receive documents in a different manner, you can customize the import flow to retrieve documents from a SharePoint folder or cloud storage for example.
 You can find more information about customization of the import mechanism in the next learning modules.

 The Document Automation Email Importer does the following: